Category Archives: Personal Brand

 Deborah A. Small

-Likewise, women who adhere to implicit “female modesty” expectations are less likely to ask for promotions and salary increases.
+Likewise, women who adhere to implicit “female modesty” expectations were less likely to ask for promotions and salary increases.

 This reluctance contributed to women’s long-term pay disparity according to University of Pennsylvania’s Deborah A. Small, Linda Babcock of Carnegie Mellon University, University of Maryland’s Michele Gelfand and Hilary Gettman.